gabemartinez/txalcsales-chartjs/README.md

 # txalcsales-chartjs
-Texas Mixed Beverage Gross Tax Receipts - A single-page Chart.js project.
+El Paso, Texas Mixed Beverage Sales Tax Receipts - A single-page Chart.js project.

 The visualizations represent the mixed beverage tax data reported by El Paso County taxpayers (bars/restaurants) under Chapter 183 of the Texas Tax Code.
-Using the form below, enter a Sales Greater Than threshold (not required), zip code (not required), and then click a month of data to update visualization.
+Using the form, enter a Mixed Beverage Sales Tax (MBST) Greater Than threshold (not required), zip code (not required), and then click a month of data to update visualization.

 On initial load, the most recent month of data with no options selected will be shown in the chart.
 Hover over a bar to view establishment name, and other details.

 [Data Source](http://www.texastransparency.org/Data_Center/Search_Datasets.php)